-Cistus incanus has long been popular, but it can be hard to find a high-quality Cistus that you can use as a natural insect repellant.
+Cistus incanus has long been popular, but it can be hard to find a high-quality Cistus that you can use as a natural insect repellent.
 It can be difficult to identify a reputable, reliable source of Cistus incanus tea.
 Climate, growth habitat, soil quality, and harvesting practices matter.

 Our Mediterranean Cistus is wild grown, pesticide and heavy metal free, and responsibly handpicked during the budding season from the island’s mountainous regions.
 (Winter-harvested Cistus tends to test lower in bioactives.)

 Our Cistus incanus is cut and prepared to ensure the highest quality and most available polyphenol content.
 Our Cistus tea offers access to more phytonutrients and potency than the less discriminating cuts many other suppliers sell.
 We pay a premium for our Cistus to secure a high-quality product and maintain our philosophy of a non-violent economy.

 Our processor is a third-generation family company.
 The owners know their plants well and appreciate the difference between wild-grown herbs and greenhouse-cultivated crops.
 We are confident in the quality of our product, and we back up our confidence with testing.